 - chronic benign neutropenia, which causes low cell levels for no apparent reason

-Doctors can identify changes in neutrophil levels from a blood test called a complete blood count (CBC) with differential, which identifies specific groups of white blood cells.
+Doctors can identify changes in neutrophil levels using a blood test called a complete blood count (CBC) with differential, which identifies specific groups of white blood cells.

-A doctor may order a CBC test when someone is experiencing a range of symptoms related to infection, chronic illness, and injury, such as fever, pain, and exhaustion.
-A nurse or technician will draw a small amount of blood from the arm and send it off for evaluation.
+A doctor may order a CBC test when someone is experiencing a range of symptoms related to infection, chronic illness, or injuries, such as fever, pain, and exhaustion.
+A nurse or technician will draw a small amount of blood from the arm and send it away for evaluation.

 - CT scans